Execution by firing squad: Netherlands

 During the Nazi occupation in World War II some 3,000 persons were executed by German firing squads.
 The victims were sometimes sentenced by a military court; in other cases they were hostages or arbitrary pedestrians who were executed publicly to intimidate the population.
 After the attack on high-ranking German officer Hanns Albin Rauter, about 300 people were executed publicly as reprisal against resistance movements.
 Rauter himself was executed near Scheveningen on 12 January 1949, following his conviction for war crimes.
 Anton Mussert, a Dutch Nazi leader, was sentenced to death by firing squad and executed in the dunes near The Hague on 7 May 1946.

 While under Allied guard in Amsterdam, and five days after the capitulation of Nazi Germany, two German Navy deserters were shot by a firing squad composed of other German prisoners kept in the Canadian-run prisoner-of-war camp.
 The men were lined up against the wall of an air raid shelter near an abandoned Ford Motor Company assembly plant in the presence of Canadian military.

 Nigeria

 Nigeria executes criminals who committed armed robberies—such as Ishola Oyenusi, Lawrence Anini and Osisikankwu—as well as military officers convicted of plotting coups against the government, such as Buka Suka Dimka and Maj.
 Gideon Orkar, by firing squad.

 Norway

 Vidkun Quisling, the leader of the collaborationist Nasjonal Samling Party and president of Norway during the German occupation in World War II, was sentenced to death for treason and executed by firing squad on 24 October 1945 at the Akershus Fortress.

+Peru

+The last person to be executed by Peru to date, Air Force NCO Julio Vargas Garayar, was sentenced to death in December 1978 for allegedly selling information to Chilean intelligence, and executed by firing squad on 20 January 1979.